Caleb S.

 The essay introduction serves as the gateway to your persuasive essay.
 Its primary purpose is to grab the reader's attention, provide context for your argument, and present your thesis statement—the core of your persuasive message.
 Here's how to craft an engaging introduction:

-• Background Information: Offer a brief overview of the topic to provide context and ensure that your readers understand the issue at hand.
-Keep this section concise and relevant.
+• Background Information: Provide a brief and relevant overview of the topic to give context and ensure reader understanding.

-• Thesis Statement: Conclude your introduction with a clear and concise thesis statement.
-This statement should clearly state your position on the topic and preview the main points you'll be discussing in the body of your essay.
+• Thesis Statement: End with a clear, concise thesis statement that states your position and previews the main points of your essay.

 Body Paragraphs